ShirAmit96/Genetic_Neural_Network/README.md

 `train1.txt` - Data used for training wnet1.
 `test0.txt` - Data used for testing wnet0 when building the model.
 `test1.txt` - Data used for testing wnet1 when building the model.
+`test0.txt` - Data used for testing wnet0 when testing the model - for `runnet0`.
+`test1.txt` - Data used for testing wnet1 when testing the model - for `runnet1`.